 Students learn valuable lessons while operationalising an IAT.
 They’ll learn that choosing images that prime the desired idea without bias is a skill that takes practice.
 And more generally, that before believing the results of a paper, it’s important to understand the methods and the stimuli used.

-Read more about University College London’s experience giving their students the opportunity to design their own experiments.
+Read more about University College London’s experience giving their students the opportunity to design their own experiments — and how that led to three first-year students work being peer-reviewed and accepted to a to a psychology conference.